Esponsorama Racing: MotoGP

 In 2018, two bikes were fielded for Tito Rabat and Xavier Siméon.
 Former rider Rubén Xaus joined the team as Siméon's coach.
 At the British Grand Prix, Rabat's major crash with Franco Morbidelli at Stowe corner was a contributing factor in the decision to cancel the race due to unsafe conditions.
 As a result of the triple fracture he sustained to his right leg, Rabat missed the remaining 7 races of the 2018 season, and was replaced by Christophe Ponsson and Jordi Torres.
 For 2019, Rabat returned and was partnered by Czech rider Karel Abraham.

 In 2020 the team now known as Esponsorama Racing retained Tito Rabat, this time paired with KTM factory exile Johann Zarco.
 They also received a factory-support from Ducati - with the one-year old Desmosedici-spec bikes - because of the direct contract from Ducati for Zarco.
-For 2021, 2020 Moto2 World Champion Enea Bastianini and Luca Marini joined the team.
-They will both ride a 2019 Ducati Desmosedici - the same specification that Zarco used in 2020.
-However, they will have the different liveries from their bike as Marini will be using the Sky Racing Team VR46 liveries into his bike.
+For 2021, 2020 Moto2 World Champion Enea Bastianini and Luca Marini joined the team, both using a 2019-specification Ducati Desmosedici.
+The riders had different liveries on their bike, as Marini used the Sky Racing Team VR46 livery, entered under the Italian flag, in an agreement with VR46.
+At the end of the 2021 season, Esponsorama announced they would be leaving the MotoGP class after 10 seasons, with the VR46 team taking their grid slots, and focusing on their Moto3 and MotoE activities.

 Moto3

-In 2017 Avintia debuted in the Moto3 class entering a KTM for Vicente Pérez in two races as a wildcard.
+In 2017, Avintia debuted in the Moto3 class entering a KTM for Vicente Pérez in two races as a wildcard.
 For 2018 the team entered a single full-season entry, beginning the season with Livio Loi for the first seven rounds and replacing him with Pérez for the remainder of the season.
 In 2019 the team began with Pérez for the first seven rounds, but replacing him with Stefano Nepa for the remaining races, and addition to a number of wildcard entries for Nepa, Meikon Kawakami, and Carlos Tatay.
 In 2020, Avintia entered reigning Red Bull Rookies champion Tatay as their sole full-season entry in the class.